Quansight/pytest-pytorch/README.md

 ## Can I have a little more background?

-Pytorch uses a homebrew testing framework that is based on the [`unittest`](https://docs.python.org/3/library/unittest.html) framework.
-It offers the ability to write device-agnostic tests by using the defined testcase as template and instantiating a new one for every available device.
+PyTorch uses its own method for generating tests that is for the most part compatible with [`unittest`](https://docs.python.org/3/library/unittest.html) and pytest.
+Its custom test generation allows test templates to be written and instantiated for different device types, data types, and operators.
 Consider the following module `test_foo.py`:

 ```python
 from torch.testing._internal.common_utils import TestCase